mmistakes/made-mistakes-jekyll/_posts/paperfaces/2014-03-03-killer-clown-portrait.md

   feature: paperfaces-killer-clown-lg.jpg
   thumb: paperfaces-killer-clown-150.jpg
 category: paperfaces
-tags: [portrait, illustration, Paper by 53, black and white, Sktchy]
+tags: [portrait, illustration, paper by 53, black and white, sktchy]
 ---

 PaperFaces portrait of a killer clown inspired by a photograph on Sktchy.